C-R-T Fractionalization, Fermions, and Mod 8 Periodicity: Clifford algebras and representations

 Mathematically, Dirac fermions, Weyl fermions, Majorana fermions, and Majorana-Weyl fermions are defined in Definitions \ref{def-Dirac} (or \ref{def-Dirac'}), \ref{def-Weyl}, and \ref{def-Majorana}. (these definitions are consistent with those given in physics textbooks \cite{Peskin1995, Weinberg1995, Zee2003, Srednicki2007, Polchinski:1998rr}).

 More precisely, Dirac fermions are defined as maps from the Minkowski spacetime $\R^{d-1,1}$ to the complex spin representation of the Spin group $\Spin_{d-1,1}$ or maps from the Minkowski spacetime $\R^{d-1,1}$ to an irreducible complex representation of the Clifford algebra $\Cl_{d-1,1}$.
-The irreducible complex representation of the Clifford algebra $\Cl_{d-1,1}$ restricts to the complex spin representation of the Spin group $\Spin_{d-1,1}$.
+Mathematically, a representation of a group $G$ (or an algebra $A$) is a vector space $V$ together with a homomorphism $G\to\GL(V)$ ($A\to\text{End}(V)$) where $\GL(V)$ is the group of invertible linear transformations of $V$ ($\text{End}(V)$ is the algebra of endomorphisms of $V$), see \Sec{sec:representation}.
+The irreducible complex representation of the Clifford algebra $\Cl_{d-1,1}$ restricts as the complex spin representation of the Spin group $\Spin_{d-1,1}$: the Spin group $\Spin_{d-1,1}$ is a group which is a subset of the Clifford algebra $\Cl_{d-1,1}$, see Definition \ref{def-Pin}.
 For even $d$, the complex spin representation of the Spin group $\Spin_{d-1,1}$ is the direct sum of two complex semi-spin representations and maps from the Minkowski spacetime $\R^{d-1,1}$ to the two complex semi-spin representations are defined as left and right Weyl fermions respectively.
 Majorana fermions are defined as Dirac fermions with the trivial charge conjugation symmetry.
 Majorana-Weyl fermions are defined as fermions which are both Majorana and Weyl.
 In the language of fiber bundle theory, Dirac fermions, Weyl fermions, Majorana fermions, and Majorana-Weyl fermions are sections of certain trivial fiber bundles over the Minkowski spacetime $\R^{d-1,1}$.

 In order to give the mathematical definitions of Dirac fermions, Weyl fermions, Majorana fermions, and Majorana-Weyl fermions, we first introduce some mathematical notions, such as Clifford algebras, Pin and Spin groups, their representations, and bundle maps.
 The main reference is \cite{Spin-geometry}.